Brian Nunes: Early life

-Brian Nunes was born on October 26, 1964, in Inglewood, California, the oldest of four children born to immigrant parents from Hong Kong.
+Brian Nunes was born on October 26, 1964, in Inglewood, California, the oldest of four children born to immigrant parents from Hong Kong and Macau of Portuguese heritage.
 He attended elementary school at St. Joseph School in Placentia, California, and Servite High School in Anaheim, California.
 He then entered Loyola Marymount University in Los Angeles, earning a Bachelor of Arts in communications in 1986.

 Nunes then worked in print journalism for a number of years, including 12 years at Business Wire, where he transitioned into technical support and network administration.
 Finding this work unsatisfying, he decided to become a priest.
 Nunes then entered St. John's Seminary in Camarillo, California, earning a Bachelor of Arts degree in philosophy and a Master of Divinity in 2008.

 Priesthood

-Nunes was ordained a priest by Archbishop Roger Mahony on May 31, 2008, for the Archdiocese of Los Angeles at the Cathedral of Our Lady of the Angels in Los Angeles.After his 2008 ordination, the archdiocese assigned Nunes as a parochial vicar and administrator of Mary Star of the Sea Parish in Los Angeles.
-From 2015 to 2019, he served the priest-secretary of Archbishop José Gómez.
-In 2020 Gomez appointed him as vicar general and moderator of the curia of the archdiocese.
+Nunes was ordained a priest by Archbishop Roger Mahony on May 31, 2008, for the Archdiocese of Los Angeles at the Cathedral of Our Lady of the Angels in Los Angeles.
+After his 2008 ordination, the archdiocese assigned Nunes as a parochial vicar and administrator of Mary Star of the Sea Parish in Los Angeles.
+From 2015 to 2019, he served as the priest-secretary of Archbishop José Gómez.
+In 2020, Gomez appointed him as vicar general and moderator of the curia of the archdiocese.